lena-kilian/lena-kilian.github.io/abm/index.md

 Thereafter, `moveagent` was defined to randomly move the agent around the environment.
 An agent's move along the x- and y-directions were separated, and there was an equal chance that the agents position is a given direction would increase, decrease or remain the same.
 If an agent had a store higher than or equal to 100, they were coded to move twice in a given round.
 The direction of the first move would not impact the direction of the second move.

-# NEED TO ADD INFO ABOUT THE REMAINDER!!!
+To prevent agents from # NEED TO ADD INFO ABOUT THE REMAINDER!!!

 ```
    def moveagent(self):